filecoin-project/filecoin-docs/content/en/developers/reference/built-in-actors/storage-market-actor/index.md

 Results:

-- `int256` GetDealTotalPriceReturn - the token amount that will be paid by client to provider.
+- `int256` GetDealTotalPriceReturn - the token amount that will be paid by the client to the provider.

 ## GetDealClientCollateral